Studentsafe - Inbound University Insurance

 How do I cancel/get a refund of Studentsafe - Inbound University premium?

 - Cancellation/refund needs approval.

-- Email your completed form to the insurance office.
+- Please complete and email the refund application to the Insurance Office.
 You will be advised on your situation.

 - Family members named on the policy receive the same benefits as the student.

 - A family application form needs to be completed.